 Obstacle 4 – My manager doesn’t adhere to the deadline date.
 Solutions – Email and make follow up telephone call.
 Ask for support from HR department.
 Look for a new job.

 Don’t stop there.
-Keep reviewing and don’t lose sight of your meaning.
+Keep reviewing and don’t lose sight of your potential.

 So many people don’t reach their goals because they got lost along the way.
 It is so important to keep working on your goals, revising them, reviewing your actions.
 It is a journey.
 If you keep going you will get there.
 Live your life true to yourself and you will live a more fulfilled and happier life with less stress.

 This series has been a very short introduction into living to your potential and reducing the stress in your life.
-If you would like to continue this work with a coach one to one, I am available to give telephone coaching sessions.
+If you would like to continue this work with a coach one to one, I am available to give in person sessions in Edinburgh, Scotland and video and telephone coaching sessions to further afield.
 Please get in touch via email and I can book you in for your first free no obligation session.
 Email me here

 I will be back with a new series in the New Year.
 Until then happy holidays.